zxsh1217/TanTNS-Colocalization-Analysis/README.md

 7. Visualization: Overlay numbered bounding boxes on the original image.

 ## 📥 Input/Output
-Input
+Input:
   Two fluorescence images from the same field of view (AF488 and AF647 channels).
 Supported formats: PNG, TIFF, JPEG.
   Images can be grayscale or RGB (will be converted to grayscale automatically).
 Output
   Console report with spot counts.
- Figure showing original AF488 image with numbered colocalized spots (saved automatically in results/ folder if specified).
+  Figure showing original fluorescence image with numbered colocalized spots (saved automatically in results/ folder if specified).

 ## 📝 Citation
 If you use this code in your research, please cite:

-[Your Names]. "[Your Manuscript Title]." (under review, 2026).
+Xiaoshuang Zhao, et al. "Fluorescence Encoding Technology Based Tetrahedral Nano-string for Logic Identification of Breast Cancer Cells]." (under review, 2026).

 and this repository:

-Your Name.
+Xiaoshuang Zhao.
 (2026).
 MATLAB Colocalization Analysis for Fluorescence Images (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.xxxxxx

 Note: A permanent DOI will be added upon manuscript acceptance.